PyBrainn/ml-assert/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the `LICENSE.txt` file for details.
+This project is licensed under the Apache 2.0 License - see the `LICENSE` file for details.